South Carolina · South

 Tick risk in Charleston County, South Carolina

-Charleston County covers 16 towns and carries the 5th-highest tick-borne-disease baseline of South Carolina's 46 counties, with a Lyme rate of 1 cases per 100,000 people a year (179th of 1378 counties in the South).
+Charleston County covers 16 towns.
+Its CDC Lyme rate of 1 cases per 100,000 people a year ranks in the top 23% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick, American dog tick, Lone star tick, and Gulf Coast tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Charleston County